tibistanescu/jsTodos/README.md

 * It should have a way to add new todos
 * It should have a way to change a todo
 * It should have a way to delete a todo

+* There should be an li element for every todo
+* Each li element should contain todo description
+* Each li element should show completed